Yzhoo0608/temperature-converter/README.md

 ## Features Added
 - Basic temperature conversion between Celsius and Fahrenheit.
 - User-friendly GUI with:
-- Input field for entering temperature.
+--Input field for entering temperature.
-- Dropdown menus to select “from” and “to” units.
+--Dropdown menus to select “from” and “to” units.
-- Click the Convert button to display the results.
+--Click the Convert button to display the results.
 - Input validation to accept only numeric values.
 - Error messages for invalid inputs (e.g., letters or empty fields).